arturdryomov/pages/content/posts/2018-08-26-reactive-abstractions.md

 Since there is an `interface` it is easy to provide a `Test*` implementation for unit tests.
-Just a single call to simulate the real-world behavior and that’s it — it is possible to test a code which works with the platform framework.
+Just a single call to simulate the real-world behavior and that’s it — it is possible to test code which works with the platform framework.

 ```kotlin
 class TestConnectivity : Connectivity {